haandol/honey/README.md

     return channel, robot.brain.get(key)
 ```

-then, Honey would say `this` to the channel.
+after that, whenever you type `!memo whats` Honey will says `this` to the channel.

 ### Register your app